 Know Your Enemy

 In this entry of our series on demonology we are taking detour from the natural course that we might otherwise have taken.
-This interruption has been caused by a (spiritual) dream I had several weeks ago about a massive dragon in battle armor coming to my hometown from the north.
-The dragon circled the city once, then again it was big enough to surround the city twice and then smiled.
-It is my understanding that this dream was a warning of something happening in my hometown.
+This interruption has been caused by a (spiritual) dream that I had several weeks ago of a massive dragon in battle armor coming to my hometown from the north.
+The dragon circled the city once, then again, it was big enough to encircle the city twice and then it smiled.
+I have understood this dream to be a warning of something happening in my hometown.
 So in an effort to understand this warning, we are going to chase the dragon down the rabbit hole and see what we might learn about the Old Testament and one of mankind’s greatest foes.